mineboxarabic/unixdox-mvp-1/docs/smart-document-matching-plan.md

 > **Privacy**: Document metadata (types, tags) will be sent to the AI provider (Google Gemini).
 No file content is sent in this specific step, only metadata.

 ## Architecture & Usage Context
-This feature enables two distinct workflows for the user when starting a demarche:

-1.  **Manual Selection**: The user selects a procedure and sees a list of required documents.
-They manually browse their library and assign a document to each requirement.
-2.  **Automatic Selection (Smart Matching)**: The user selects a procedure, and the system **automatically** scans their document library.
-It pre-fills the requirements with the best matching documents (or valid replacements like Passport for ID).
-The user simply reviews and confirms.

-The `aiService.matchDocumentsToRequirements` function powers the **Automatic Selection** mode.
+This feature implements a **Unified Smart Selection Workflow**:

+1.  **Step 1: Exact Match**: When a user selects a procedure, the system first attempts to automatically match requirements to documents in the vault based on exact `DocumentType`.
+2.  **Step 2: AI Fallback**: For any requirements that remain **unmatched** (missing), the system calls the AI service.
+The AI analyzes the user's remaining documents to suggest valid replacements (e.g., "Passport" for "ID Card").
+3.  **Step 3: User Review**: The user is presented with a pre-filled form.
+    *   **Matched**: Shows the document (Exact or AI-suggested).
+    *   **Missing**: Shows as empty/upload field.
+    *   The user can manually override any selection or upload new files before confirming.

 ## Proposed Changes